 I thought I’d be using the pretty embossed plate, but decided that the fluted edges of the one pictured behind it suited this idea better.

-These framed 8-inch mirrors can often be found at Dollar Tree.
+I found this framed 8-inch mirror at Dollar Tree.

 The backings on these mirrors are fairly easy to remove.
 A small tool like a mini flat-head screwdriver helps to press down the cardboard backing behind the plastic tabs so the backing can be removed.
 There’s a bit of glue holding the mirror on, but it proved easy enough to separate it from the backing.